Support Us Button Widget

 Maymont

-There’s plenty of scenic spots at Maymont to picnic, whether you’re in the mood to sit in the Japanese Garden, on a shady hill, or near the Children’s Farm.
-Pack a lunch or grab a bagel at Lamplighter before you get to the park.
+There are plenty of scenic spots at Maymont to picnic, whether you’re in the mood to sit in the Japanese Garden, on a shady hill, or near the Children’s Farm.
+Pack a lunch or grab a hearty bagel + coffee at Lamplighter before you get to the park.
 Pro tip: Don’t forget a blanket.

 Scuffletown Park

 Nestled between Strawberry Street and Stafford Avenue, Scuffletown Park is perfect for a picnic with a few friends.
-If you’re headed out in the early afternoon you can snag a treat from Idle Hands.
+If you’re headed out in the early afternoon, you can snag a treat from Idle Hands.
 Looking for a full meal?
-Grab a bite at .
-Remember a blanket or sit at one of several benches and tables.
+Grab a pizza from , but don’t forget to add a few cannolis to your order.

 Bryan Park

-Located in Northside, Bryan Park is a sprawling area with a playground, picnic shelters, and the 17-acre Azalea Gardens.
-Get a fresh local lunch at the RVA BIG Market on Saturday mornings and walk to a more secluded area if you prefer to be away from the market’s hustle and bustle.
+Located in Northside, Bryan Park is a sprawling area with a playground, picnic shelters, and 17 acres of Azalea gardens.
+Get a fresh local lunch at the RVA BIG Market, open year-round on Saturday mornings.
+Feel free to walk to a more secluded area if you prefer to be away from the market’s hustle and bustle.

 Oregon Hill Overlook